Holocene glacial retreat: North America

 Current river delta positioning and sediment composition in northern Michigan were created by a glacial lake.
 The lake resulted from retreating glaciers.

 South America

 The Northern Patagonian Icefield is one location that experienced a glacial activity surge during the neoglaciation period.
-Terminal moraines formed 5.7 thousand years ago in the San Rafael Glacier, and around 4.96 thousand years ago, they formed in the nearby Colonia Glacier.
+Terminal moraines formed around 3700 BC in the San Rafael Glacier, and around 4,960 years ago, they formed in the nearby Colonia Glacier.
 In the Southern Patagonian Icefield located in Argentina and Chile, some glaciers have actually been advancing to their peak extents as recently as the 19th century as evidenced by moraines.
 Another remnant of glacial activity in the southern Patagonian icefield is the creation of meltwater channels within the El Canal spillway found near the Lago del Toro in Chile.
 The different layers of stratification have been used to date different occurrences of glacial lakes in the region.

 New Zealand

 Within the last 30 years, while most locations have experienced continued glacial retreat, glaciers in the Southern Alps of New Zealand have advanced.
 Glaciers located near coasts, such as in New Zealand, are particularly responsive to climate change and serve as an indicator of local climate change.
 The anticipated warming waters near New Zealand in the Tasman Sea will lead to a reduction in glacial mass balance.

 Eight records of local temperature variability on multi-centennial scales throughout the course of the Holocene, and an average of these (thick dark line).